Defining nur tasks

 Task output (return value)

 nu commands will use the result of the last line in the command body as the command return value. nur will then automatically print the return values of the task.
 The important thing to understand is that nu will see the output of a command as its return value.
-So this is also true for any command output written to stdout, the output of the last line in your command will be used as the command result/output and thus printed by nur.
+So this is also true for any command output written to stdout.
+The output of the last line in your command will be used as the command result/output and thus printed by nur.
 Any other commands that have been run in your command function will be eaten by nu, unless you actively use print (command | print or print (command)).

 This behaviour of nu commands may be strange at first glance, but makes a lot of sense when working with pipelines the way nu does.
 Having any output produced by each line in a command definition be redirected mixed output and result in errors handling the results.
 When using nu scripts for nur tasks you need to know about this behaviour and handle any additional output you want to produce accordingly.